 Couples may seek counselling at different points in their relationship.
 Some seek help only when they realise that their relationship is in a severe crisis.
 Others do so in the early stages of becoming aware that they are not able to resolve problems on their own.
 Individuals may also decide to get help to improve their relationships even when their partners are unwilling to attend counselling together with them.

 Some common issues that bring couples or individuals to therapy for their relationship include:

 - Power imbalance

 - Adjustment to parenthood, retirement, or children leaving home

 - Differences in ideas about child-rearing, lifestyle, or management of finances

-The aim of Couple Therapy or Couple Counselling is to help partners decide on how to solve their problems and achieve their goals.
+The aim of Couple Therapy or Couple Counselling or treatment for individuals in a relationship is to help partners decide on how to solve their problems and achieve their goals.
 To this end, the therapist may focus on the history of the relationship to gain an understanding of the emotional issues and problems that have occurred.
 In the process of doing this, couples may learn to:

 - Recognise negative interaction cycles and destructive patterns of relating to one another;